mrspecht/mrspecht/README.md

 ## About me

 Hi there!
-I’m Andre Specht, a passionate developer and instructor based in Winnipeg, Canada.
-With over 20 years of experience, I’ve spent the last five years empowering domestic and international students to design and create impactful things with a computer.
+I’m Andre Specht, an experienced developer and instructor with over 10 years of helping adult learners build real-world skills through practical, engaging training.
+I bring together a background in tech, instructional design, and a genuine love for making complex topics easier to understand.
+Over the years, I’ve worked with different teams to design courses, guide learners through challenges, and improve materials based on what works best for them.

-As a full-time instructor at the Manitoba Institute of Trades and Technology (MITT), I guide students through web development and programming, helping them build the skills needed to navigate an ever-evolving tech landscape.
+Right now, I help people break into tech by teaching web development and programming in ways that are approachable and aligned with industry needs.
+I focus on building confidence, encouraging curiosity, and supporting learners as they grow both their technical and professional skills.

-Beyond teaching, I’ve worked on a wide range of projects, from personal sites to complex applications.
-These real-world experiences have sharpened my problem-solving skills and helped me refine the best practices that I now share with my students.
+Beyond teaching, I’ve also built a range of projects, from personal websites to more complex applications.
+These real-world experiences have strengthened my problem-solving skills and shaped the best practices I now share with both domestic and international learners.
+They’ve also helped me stay grounded in what people need to grow and succeed in an ever-evolving tech landscape.

 Would you like to know more?
 Get in touch.
 I look forward to hearing from you.